wuest/minitest-proptest/README.md

 # Property Testing in Minitest

-minitest-proptest allows tests to be expressed in terms of universal properties, and will generate test cases to try to disprove them the cases listed automatically.
+Minitest-Proptest allows tests to be expressed in terms of universal properties, and will generate test cases to try to disprove them the cases listed automatically.
 This library is heavily inspired by [QuickCheck][intro-1:quickcheck] and [Hypothesis][intro-2:hypothesis].